 Two days passed—two days in which more rain fell, great cloudbursts of rain, drenching the length and breadth of Botswana.
 People held their breath in gratitude, hardly daring to speak of the deluge, lest it should suddenly stop and the dryness return.
 The rivers, for long months little more than dusty beds of rust-coloured sand, appeared again, filled to overflowing in some cases, twisting snakes of mud-brown water moving across the plains….
 The bush, a dessicated brown before the storms, turned green overnight, as the shoots of dormant plants thrust their way through the soil.
 Flowers followed, tiny yellow flowers, spreading like a dusting of gold across the land.

 Powerful verbs—drenching, thrust, spreading—propel this passage along.
 Imagery of the river as a snake and flowers as gold dust appeal to the senses.
 The reader feels the quench of thirst and drought.
 Such is the power of concrete writing.

 Your teens can learn to write more vividly too.
 For starters, encourage them to:

 - Recognize the importance of using specific vocabulary.

 Introduce the Thesaurus

-And if you’re looking for curriculum to help your students write more descriptively, consider WriteShop Primary Book C for grades 2-4 (or even older) and WriteShop I for grades 6-10.
-Both offer several lessons on concrete description that will draw out the best in your young writers and make their writing sparkle with interesting, colorful vocabulary!
+And if you’re looking for curriculum to help them write more descriptively, consider WriteShop I for grades 6-10.
+It offers many lessons on concrete description that will draw out the best in your teen writers and make their prose sparkle with interesting, colorful vocabulary!